cdn77/debugr/README.md

 ### But how about code outside a forked job?

-Outside a forked asynchronous execution context Debugr will log into the console, as would any other logger.
+Outside a forked asynchronous execution context Debugr will still send logs to log handlers and it is on their own to manage it.
+Console.
+Elastic and Slack handlers will log, but html handler ignores those logs.
 This means that you can use Debugr everywhere in your app and only worry about forking in a couple of places.

-### Okay, back to logging inside forked jobs...
+### Html log handler behaviour inside forked job

 The way this tool is designed, **nothing** is logged at the time you call `logger.log()` or any of the shortcuts; instead, when you call `logger.flush()`, Debugr will check if at least